College Packing List: A Realistic Guide on What to Bring and What to Skip

 What NOT to Bring to College (And Why)

-What not to bring to college is a subjective topic.
+Now of course, things you shouldn’t take with you to college is a subjective topic.
 I strove for my ultimate college packing list to be inclusive, but everyone is different.
+This list is just here to give you some general guidelines.

 Here are items that students often don’t end up needing/using, or even can’t have at college: